woossi0/suite/docs/usermanual/source/dataadmin/importer/guireference.rst

 .. figure:: img/layerlist_select.png

-   *List of layers to be imported*
+   List of layers to be imported

 A common issue during the import process is when a :term:`CRS` cannot be determined for a given layer.
 In this case, a dialog box will display where the CRS can be declared explicitly.
 Enter the CRS and Click :guilabel:`Apply`.

 .. figure:: img/layerlist_crs.png

-   *Declaring a CRS*
+   Declaring a CRS

 When ready to perform the import, click :guilabel:`Import`.

 Each selected layer will be added to the GeoServer catalog inside a new or existing store, and published as a layer.

 After the import is complete the status area will refresh showing if the import was successful for each layer.
-If successful, a dialog box for previewing the layer will be displayed, with options for :guilabel:`Layer Preview` (OpenLayers), :guilabel:`Google Earth`, and :guilabel:`GeoExplorer`.
+If successful, a dialog box for previewing the layer will be displayed, with options for :guilabel:`Layer Preview` (OpenLayers) and :guilabel:`Google Earth`.

 .. figure:: img/layerlist_success.png

-   *Layers successfully imported*
+   Layers successfully imported

 Advanced import settings page
 -----------------------------